joyboy2k5/verdant-bloom/README.md

 ---

-## 👨‍💻 Developed By

-Karthik Dharmapuri
 ## HOW TO RUN
-in terminal run:- npm install
+in terminal run:-
+1)cd verdant-bloom
+2)npm install
-then :-npm run dev
+3)npm run dev